This is a follow-up to my previous article: 10 Revealing Interview Questions to Ask Sales Candidates.

 7. What was the average size of transaction at your previous employer?

 Of all these interview questions, this one is critical.
 Many small ticket sales reps really struggle making the leap to big ticket sales.
 For example, many find it difficult to make the mental leap from selling a $500 product to a $50,000 solution.
 This is not always a deal breaker, but a big factor that you must take seriously.
 If the sales candidate has less sales experience, then they may have the capacity to make the leap.
 For seasoned small ticket sales reps, the years of making smaller sales may prevent them from moving into enterprise selling.

 8. What was the length of sales cycle at your previous employer?

 You’re looking for sales reps who can manage a sales cycle like yours.
 Sales reps selling in shorter sales cycles have difficulty making the jump.
 For example, if your average sales cycle is three months, then a one-call close, transactional sales rep may struggle.
 The longer a sales rep sells in a short sales cycle, the more difficult it is to step up to a longer sales cycle.
 Key characteristics (other than patience) are project management, strategic planning and goal focus.
-Again, an in-depth sales assessment will help you identify these traits.
+Again, in addition to good interview questions, an in-depth sales assessment will help you identify these traits.

 9. How did you calculate closing ratios?

 You’re looking for a specific ratio here.
 For example, is your sales candidate’s ratio between the number of proposals vs the number of closes?
 How about the number of first appointments versus closes?
 The number of calls made versus closes?
 Be sure to define how you calculate close ratios and compare to your sales candidates.
 You may have to take their numbers and work them into your formula.
 That way you’ll get a clear picture of the volume of activity required to generate sufficient sales.

 10. What was the level of complexity of the sale?